tung/ruggrogue/book/source-code-layout.md

 The library crate lives in `src/lib/`, and is made up of the following files:

- - `src/lib/lib.rs` - The "crate root" of the library crate, in Rust lingo, that pulls together all of the other files that make up the library crate.
+ - `src/lib/lib.rs` - The "crate root" of the library crate, in Rust terms, that pulls together all of the other files that make up the library crate.
- - `src/lib/field_of_view.rs` - Field of view calculation using iteration rather than the much more common recursive approach.
+ - `src/lib/field_of_view.rs` - Field of view calculation.
  - `src/lib/input_buffer.rs` - A first-in-first-out queue of simplified input events translated from SDL input events, consumed by the game proper.
- - `src/lib/path_find.rs` - A-Star path finding algorithm that monsters use to pursue the player.
+ - `src/lib/path_find.rs` - A\* path finding algorithm that monsters use to pursue the player.
- - `src/lib/run.rs` - Home of window initialization and the main game loop.
+ - `src/lib/run.rs` - Window initialization and the main game loop.
  - `src/lib/tilegrid.rs` - A pixel-perfect tile grid implementation, used to render everything that shows up on screen; this is the biggest source code file in the game!
  - `src/lib/util.rs` - Contains small utility structs, namely `Color`, `Position` and `Size`.
- - `src/lib/word_wrap.rs` - My own home-grown word wrapping algorithm that splits a long string into lines of at most a given number of characters.
+ - `src/lib/word_wrap.rs` - Word wrapping algorithm that splits a long string into lines of at most a given number of characters.

 In theory, the existence of this library crate means that other Rust projects could make use of it.
-In practice, using might be tricky, since I only included enough features to make RuggRogue functional.
+In practice, it might be tricky, since I only included enough features to make RuggRogue functional.
 Faced with the task of writing my own game engine, my guiding principle was to never write code I didn't have an immediate use for.
 Unused code is untested code, and untested code is buggy code.